P-taetae/Wafer_defect_detection/README.md

 We rigorously tested WaferDC on a proprietary SEM wafer dataset and the public DTD-Synthetic and Magnetic Tile Defect (MTD) datasets.
 The results confirm the effectiveness of our method in improving defect detection and classification in wafer manufacturing.

 ## Contribution
-- We introduce WaferDC, a novel stratified augmentation-guided approach designed to address the imbalance in learning datasets for wafer defects, which typically exhibit a long-tailed distribution, aiming to enhance defect detection and classification performance in SEM image environments.
+- We introduce WaferDC, designed to address the three challenges mentioned above and enhance wafer defect detection and classification accuracies in SEM images.

-- To improve the performance of semiconductor image defect detection, we propose a multi-class memory bank.
+- To improve the performance of wafer defect detection across various SEM image backgrounds and scales, we propose a novel multi-cluster memory bank strategy, where each cluster represents a different background type and scale in wafer defects.
+This also contributes to the enhanced quality of augmented defect images later on.

-This approach can improve the defect detect performance on wafer data with various normal images, and this improvement contributes to the quality of the augmented data used later.
+- We introduce a new defect augmentation method called SegMix, which utilizes the anomaly segmentation map from the multi-cluster memory bank to extract precise defect areas and adopts smooth blending to synthesize realistic SEM images with defects.

-- We introduce SegMix, an advanced augmentation technique based on CutMix\cite{cutmix}, designed to refine wafer defect image augmentation.
+As will be shown later, the added synthetic data is not just confined to train the defect classifier but also used to adjust defect detection thresholds for the multi-cluster memory bank, leading to an overall enhanced framework performance.

-SegMix, utilizing segmentation maps from a multi-class memory bank, precisely extracts and integrates defect areas, enhancing defect classification accuracy and aiding in adjusting thresholds for the multi-memory bank system.
+- We have extensively evaluated WaferDC on a proprietary SEM wafer dataset and public DTD-Synthetic and the Magnetic Tile Defect (MTD) datasets.
+Our experimental results demonstrate the capability of our approach in enhancing defect detection and classification performance.

 ## Requirements:
 Our results were computed using Python 3.8, with packages and respective version noted in requirements.txt